iGangao/iGangao/README.md

 ### Hi there 👋, I'm gangao

-  🔭 I’m currently working on llm general post-training and vlm embodied reasoning
+  🔭 I’m currently working on llm general post-training and vlm reasoning in embodied

-  🌱 I’m currently learning Multimodal Model for security detection

   🧠 My research interests are LLM Alignment and VLM Reasoning